 Please fill in the form below to get your free water testing valued $140.

-We hear comments like this from people from time to time when we offer Free Water Testing and Home Assessments.
-Mostly its on Facebook and unfortunately, we just don’t have enough space in a post to give this comment the time and analysis that it deserves.
+We hear comments like “Australian Tap Water is the best in the world” from people from time to time when we perform a FREE Water Test.
+Mostly its on social media and unfortunately, we just don’t have enough space in a post to give this comment the time and analysis that it deserves.

 So let’s break that down and take a proper look at the quality of water coming from our taps.

 Firstly we need to be very clear here that we absolutely acknowledge that the water suppliers across the country- especially Water Corp WA- do a fantastic job of delivering water that complies with the government standards outlined in the Australian Drinking Water Guidelines (ADWG).

 Here in WA the Water Corp publishes their results from their own testing of the water- you can go on the website to see the results.

 In fact, adding a sanitising agent to water is essential to prevent mass public outbreaks of cholera, typhoid and other water born diseases, bacteria’s and parasites.

 I speak first hand when I say it is absolutely terrifying to have a child sick with Giardia (a lovely water born parasite that when it gets in your gut gives chronic diarrhoea and vomiting which left untreated would undoubtedly lead to death), picked up from enjoying the taste of the water at Lake Garda!!

 We are not suggesting that chlorine be removed from the water at all- only that aesthetically it makes sense to remove it at the end of its journey before you consume it.
 Many of our customers. if not all, report better tasting water, a difference in the feel of their skin and hair and for some, easier to clean bathrooms.